With the rush to remember everyone on our holiday shopping lists, it’s easy to forget that bad gifts often lead to something even worse: garbage.

-In addition to being outright delish—and therefore way less likely to end up in the bin—each of these recommendations is shelf-stable or freezable and comes in minimal or recyclable packaging.
+In addition to being outright delish—and therefore way less likely to end up in the bin—each of these recommendations is shelf-stable or freezable, comes in minimal or recyclable packaging, and has a cool li’l story you can tell the giftee.
 Plus: You can find most of them in brick-and-mortar stores around the country, which means you can avoid shipping unless it’s absolutely necessary.

-For the chocolate lover grasping for protein goals
+For the chocolate lover who refuses to compromise

 For the indiscriminate snacker